nxf5025/amazon-ai-building-better-bots/README.md

 # CoffeeBot

-CoffeeBot is a transactional chat bot that can help one order a mocha (relies on AWS Mobile Hub and Android).
+CoffeeBot is a transactional chat bot that can help one order a coffee.

 Consider this conversation:
 > User:  May I have a mocha?